 - First, remove everything from the area.

 - Second, clean the freshly cleared out space.

 - Third, go through each item to see if it fits into the keep, donate/sell, fix or throw away category.

 - Fourth, put everything back in an organized way (more on this below).

 When we walk through your bathroom and linen closet, there will be some areas where you may have an abundance of stuff and others where you have minimal items.

 I love things like skin care, makeup and hair product so I have a plethora of products for that.
 If you don’t have many of those you could always use the tips from that one on another area in your home!

 Skin Care + Makeup

-First let’s star with our skin care and make up!
-The older I get the more skin product I need and use.
-There’s serums and moisturizers and cleaners and masks and…more and more!
+First let’s start with our skin care and make up!
+The older I get, the more skin product I need and use.
+There are serums and moisturizers and cleaners and masks and…more and more!